craftingcity/The-Known-World/Wargods without War.md

 The night after, the sneak made a decision that cost him his life, and one that I had attempted to persuade him against.
 He made a move for the blonde one's purse in the night.
 I awoke, and so did my one remaining companion, to the sight of lightning and fire.
 The sneak was not here anymore, only the ash of his material remained.

 I encountered **Gromosh** and **Gish** in my slumber with the mushrooms.
+I do not doubt they fought **Lolth** for my attention.
 We spoke often, and I found myself in the role of a son listening to his parent's tales.
 My fish friend and I separated during this time, but I enjoyed many meals with these two.
+They fought each other more often than anything else, but time with them learned me how to fight with my words as much as my sword.

 ## Appendix
 ### A1.
 Testimony of a Knight